-• Promotion.
+- Digital Presence for Brick-and-Mortar Stores.
+Through Wish Local, we partner with a global network of local brick-and-mortar stores and provide them with access to our global online user base and help enable online discovery of their stores and products.
+Wish Local stores can sign up to our Sell on Wish feature to upload their in-store inventory on Wish for local pick-up or delivery.
+They can also serve as Wish Pickup locations for online Wish orders.
+These features help Wish Local stores drive additional foot traffic and increase sales. - Promotion.
 Wish merchants can amplify their reach and sales by utilizing our native advertising tool, ProductBoost.
 Merchants can select which products they would like to advertise and create a campaign for them including setting a budget and timeline to display the ad.
 We utilize data science to optimize placement of the product on a user's feed, target users who have a higher propensity to engage with our platform and buy from our merchants, and maximize the merchant's return on ad spend.
 In addition, for products that receive exceptional buyer feedback, we offer our merchants the opportunity to earn Verified by Wish badges, which are shown to users and increase the visibility of the product on our platform.

 User-Generated Content Creation.
 User-generated content, in particular, authentic, localized content, can meaningfully improve user engagement and increase purchases of products on our platform.
 Our value-conscious users rely on user-generated content such as reviews, ratings, photos, and videos in local languages, rather than brand recognition, when making purchase decisions.
-In the first nine months of 2020, our users contributed approximately 85 million product ratings and 72 million store ratings as well as approximately 10.5 million images and 1.9 million videos.
+In the first seven months of 2020, our users contributed approximately 70 million product ratings and 60 million store ratings as well as approximately 9 million images and 1.5 million videos.
 Our user-generated content repository also contains guides and how-to's that can add instructional value to our product listings.
 This makes the content on our platform an important source of trust and quality for our largely unbranded product selection.
 Our data science prioritizes items with favorable reviews, higher ratings and shipping history, connecting buyers with high-quality merchants and enhancing both the user and merchant experience.